Changing life for the better

 Small business for the Unmarried Women of the Village

 Thanks to the Hanover, NJ Rotary Club, we bought 16 goats (13 females and 3 breeding males) for the widows and single women of Ngong’Narok.
+That total has now grown to 21 through other donations.

 Goats provide food, and hopefully will become a business to build upon.